sanjanarav37/Codesoft_task-2/README.md

 # Codesoft_task-2
-A modern and user-friendly Sign Up and Login mobile app UI designed in Figma.
-The interface focuses on simplicity, clean layouts, and an easy onboarding experience using soft colors and minimal design.
+A modern Beauty Brand Email Template designed in Figma with a clean UI, product showcase, CTA button, and responsive layout.